fenago/machine-learning/lab_guides/lab_6.md

 However, if we are given information, we can make a better estimation of the probability.
 If I tell you, for example, that we are in Canada, then the probability that it will snow today

-©Manning Publications Co.
-To comment go to liveBook

 Licensed to Ernesto Lee Lee <socrates73@gmail.com>